austince/flink-ci-flink/docs/ops/deployment/docker.md

 * [TaskManager]({{ site.baseurl }}/concepts/glossary.html#flink-taskmanager) for any cluster

 This allows you to deploy a standalone cluster (Session or Job) in any containerised environment, for example:
-* manually in a local docker setup,
+* manually in a local Docker setup,
 * [in a Kubernetes cluster](kubernetes.html),
 * [with Docker Compose](#flink-with-docker-compose),
 * [with Docker swarm](#flink-with-docker-swarm).